-- If you are a UK Junior member, we will use your exam results to enable us to automatically upgrade you to Ordinary membership once you become eligible, in line with the College bylaws (available on our Governance page).
+- If you are a UK Junior member or Associate member, we will use your exam results to enable us to automatically upgrade you to Ordinary membership once you become eligible, in line with the College bylaws (available on our Governance page).
 We will of course write to you to let you know about the change in membership.

 - As part of your membership subscription we will also use your information to provide you with a number of benefits.
 This includes sending you our member magazine Focus, providing you with information about our annual RCPCH Conference and exhibition and sending you College and professional updates which may include information about joint initiatives or organisations we are partnering with where we are supervising or project managing the project.
 We will also use your details to send you Archive of Disease in Childhood (where eligible).
 If you do not want to receive this journal, please contact the Member Services on firstname.lastname@example.org.
 You can opt out of any of these benefits by changing your mailing preferences on your online account.
 Please be aware that if you decide to opt out of these, you will stop receiving some of the benefits we offer as part of your membership.

 - We will display your work contact details and email address on our member directory which enables members to network.
 It can only be accessed by other current RCPCH members who are signed in to the RCPCH website.
 If you prefer, you can display your home contact details on the directory by editing your preferences via your online account.